Course fees (figures quoted are for 2016 entry)

 Programme outline and structure

-The strong and urgent demand for effective security technologies and the corresponding initiatives are stimulating a fast growth of the computer security technology market.
-The overall aim of the programme is to provide you with the opportunity to enhance your career prospects and become network security professionals by gaining additional knowledge and skills in the areas of computer network security and its applications.
+This programme provides you with the opportunity to enhance your career prospects and become a network security professional.
+You’ll gain advanced, research based knowledge and skills in computer network security and its applications.

 - Project Dissertation